pdroll/windowevents/README.md

 # WindowEvents.js
 Your one stop shop for listening for all window load, scroll, resize and visibility change events.

-Provides a simple and unified interface for adding event listeners for 18 common and useful events including window loaded, scroll start, scroll stop, resize stop, orientation change, window becoming visible and more
+Provides a simple and unified interface for adding event listeners for 18 common and useful events including window loaded, scroll start, scroll stop, resize stop, orientation change, window becoming visible and more.

-Makes adding event listeners to useful scroll, resize and page visibility events a breeze.
-Events include .

 This library handles the throttling of the event listeners when needed, does not require jQuery or any other external library, and is only 10KB in size.